McMurdo Station: 1980s

-In 1982 new generators were installed; this included six diesel generators that could produce 900 kilowatts each though the number used depends on base population.
+In 1982 new generators were installed; this included six diesel generators that could produce 900 kilowatts each, though the number used depends on base population.
 It also powers the desalination plant and waste heat, heats the buildings at McMurdo.

-In the late 1980s, construction started on what would be the new Crary science laboratory, a larger and connected facility would replace some of the older labs.
+In the late 1980s, construction started on what would be the new Crary science laboratory, a larger and connected facility that would replace some of the older labs.

 In 1989, a Greenhouse for McMurdo was built, which could supply a limited supply of fresh greens year round.
 A new chapel was dedicated in 1989 after the previous had burned down in 1978.
-A temporary chapel in quonset was used in the interim, though that burned also in 1991.
+A temporary chapel in a quonset hut was used in the interim, though that also burned later in 1991.
 During this period, a number of social establishments were open, many of which were organized according to military rank.
 While civilians were permitted to enter any of these venues, access for military personnel was typically segregated by rank.

-In the 1988-89 season a hovercraft was tested, these hovercraft could traverse over land, ice, and water, but also melting sea ice mixture.
+In the 1988-89 season a hovercraft was tested.
+These hovercraft could traverse over land, ice, water, and melting sea ice mixture.
 The design was relatively easy to use, and the McMurdo kitchen staff were test drivers after some training.